Location and Directions

 Making the Trip

 The camp is located on a forest road 1200 km (740 mi) by road from Vancouver, BC and about 130 km from the town of Smithers.
-A car can make the trip from Vancouver in about 16 hours including gas and refreshment stops.
+A car can make the trip from Vancouver in about 18 hours including gas and refreshment stops.
 Most drivers stop in William’s Lake or Prince George for the night.
-Due to Covid-19, we recommend camping on your way up and ask that you avoid staying in hotels or houses.

 Directions

 From Hwy 16 just west of Houston, the route follows the Morice River.
 Turn south on the Morice River Forest Service Road (Huckleberry Mine Road) just west of the Finning Equipment facility (look for the big yellow sign).
 Every kilometer of the forest road is marked.
 Near the 27 km sign, take a right to stay on the Morice River FSR.
-Just past the 44 km mark and a narrow bridge, turn right on the Morice West FSR.
+Just past the 44 km mark (home to our neighbours at Gidt’imt’en Checkpoint) and a narrow bridge, turn right on the Morice West FSR.
 The camp is another 22 kilometers at the 66 km point from the highway.
 (Tip: If you are going away from the river, you are going the wrong way.)
+Google Maps plus code (the Google Maps directions from Houston are accurate) is 946J5JVP+96.

 Driving on the Logging Road

 Watch out for oncoming trucks and heavy machinery.
 Keep headlights on at all times, stay well to the right, honk and yield at blind corners.
-The camp hosts suggest coming in the evening or on the weekend, or following behind a logging truck or another vehicle with a radio as they know when another truck is coming and when to pull off to the side.
+The camp hosts suggest coming on the weekend, or following behind a logging truck or another vehicle with a radio as they know when another truck is coming and when to pull off to the side.
 Radios are available for rent at Tower Communications in Houston.
-Please screenshot the directions and call camp to let them know your departure time before you leave Houston.
+Please screenshot the directions and call your contact at camp to let them know your departure time before you leave Houston.
 You will lose service about 4km up the road, and will not have it again until you return from camp.

 Current Road Conditions

-The forest road and logging roads are generally graded and accessible to two-wheel-drive and four-wheel-drive vehicles.
-You will need snow tires until May, and chains are strongly recommended for 4-wheel-drive and crucial on 2-wheel-drive.
+The forest road and logging roads are generally graded and easily accessible to two-wheel-drive and four-wheel-drive vehicles.
+You will need snow tires from October until late April, and chains are strongly recommended for 4-wheel-drive and crucial on 2-wheel-drive in winter months.